Search site:

 • How to: Improve your Controller Excel Report Performance

-• How to: Run an internal database optimise in IBM Cognos Controller
+• How to: Run an internal database optimise in IBM Controller

 • How to: When Does the FAP Publish Client from Controller Need Updating?